revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 #    use_simmap_default=false) )
 ```

 With our model, moves, and monitors all in place, we can build and run our MCMC analysis.
+We recommend using `moveschedule="single"` as an option when learning to run this analysis for the first time.
+Full analysis shoudl instead use `moveschedule="random"`.

 ```
 # create model object
 mymodel = model(timetree)

 # create MCMC object
-mymcmc = mcmc(mymodel, moves, monitors)
+mymcmc = mcmc(mymodel, moves, monitors, moveschedule="single")     # set moveschedule="random" for full analysis

 # run MCMC
 mymcmc.run(num_gen)